Part A (i): Pupil Premium Strategy Plan

 1, 2 |

-The employment of additional maths teaching hours, that is then deployed for those who are significantly behind their peers within normal curriculum time. |
+The employment of additional teaching hours - these are deployed for those students who are significantly behind their peers within normal curriculum time. |

 Intervention for EAL students who are also PP - Flash Academy software, resources and technology |